-Healthy eating is something that the school supports and a range of meals are available that meet the nutrient standards of the Food and nutrition in schools (Scotland) Act 2008 are available at lunchtimes.
-All meals include fresh chilled drinking water and milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at morning break and lunchtime.
-Primary 1-3 receive a free school lunch and the charge to pupils in primary 4-7 will be £1.50.
+Healthy eating is something that the school supports and a range of meals are available at lunchtime that meet the Schools (Health Promotion and Nutrition) (Scotland) Act 2007 and the Nutrient Requirements for Food and Drink in Schools (Scotland) Regulations 2008.

+All meals include fresh chilled drinking water and milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at morning break or lunchtime.
+Pupils in:

+- Primary 1 3 receive a free school lunch. - Primary 4 7 meal cost is £1.65